OscarVernis/MovieDemo/Readme.md

 - User Profile where you can see the movies you have Favorited, added to your Watchlist or Rated.
 - Session management using the device Keychain and UserDefaults.
 - Internalization in both English and Spanish.
+- Support for both Light and Dark modes.
 - Swift Package Manager for dependency management.

 ### Libraries used: